khalidkilali/create-sln/ReadMe.txt

 dotnet -h
 Now our projet is ready

-Build and Run : is the first lets see how to run a project make sur that you a located at the project container and run
+Restore and Build and Run  : is the first lets see how to run a project make sur that you a located at the project container and run

 dotnet build